-Pursuant to Article 16 of Regulation (EC) 714/2009 (date of end of validity: 31 December 2020), accrued revenues resulting from congestion management were invested to increase the capacity of the Latvian - Estonian interconnection, namely, to implement the Project 4.2.1 and Project 4.2.3, and for reconstruction of the interconnections between Tartu (EE) and Valmiera (LV), Tsirguliina (EE) and Valmiera (LV) in territory of Latvia (Project cluster 4.8).
+Pursuant to Article 16 of Regulation (EC) 714/2009 (date of end of validity: 31 December 2020), accrued revenues resulting from congestion management were invested to increase the capacity of the Latvian - Estonian interconnection, for reconstruction of the interconnections between Tartu (EE) and Valmiera (LV), Tsirguliina (EE) and Valmiera (LV) in territory of Latvia (Project cluster 4.8).

 Under the 2017 Connecting Europe Facility (hereinafter - CEF) call, Project cluster 4.8 received maximum EU financial assistance for Environmental Impact Assessment and Right-of-way studies of Projects 4.8.1 and 4.8.3 in the territory of Latvia (EUR 125,000) and for Study on Dynamic behaviour of synchronously interconnected Baltic States and Continental European electricity network in the amount of EUR 125,001 (Project cluster 4.8).
-On January 23, 2019, the Project 4.8.1, Project 4.8.3 and Project 4.8.9 received the maximum EU financial assistance in the amount of 75% (57.75 million EUR for the territory of Latvia).
+On 23 January 2019, the Project 4.8.1, Project 4.8.3 and Project 4.8.9 received the maximum EU financial assistance in the amount of 75% (57.75 million EUR for the territory of Latvia).